hillerliao/valiant-falstaff.github.io/_posts/2015-8-14-IbPy-historical-sma.md

 ---
 layout: post
-title: IbPy - different name
+title: IbPy - Getting a Historical SMA
 ---

 This is an incredibly simple post.